tomchen/example-typescript-package/README.md

 Now everything is set.
 The example package has automated tests and upload (publishing) already set up with GitHub Actions:

 - Every time you `git push` or a pull request is submitted on your `master` or `main` branch, the package is automatically tested against the desired OS and Node.js versions with GitHub Actions.
-- Every time a new release (either the initial version or an updated version) is created, the latest version of the package is automatically published to npm and/or GitHub Packages registry with GitHub Actions.
+- Every time an [**annotated**](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_annotated_tags) (not [lightweight](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_lightweight_tags)) "v*" tag is pushed onto GitHub, a GitHub release is automatically generated from this version, it also automatically publishes to the npm registry and/or GitHub Packages registry to update the package there.
+  - [`npm version`](https://docs.npmjs.com/cli/v6/commands/npm-version) / [`yarn version`](https://yarnpkg.com/cli/version) is useful to create tags.
+  - You could also add `"postversion": "git push --follow-tags"` to **package.json** file to push it automatically after `npm` or `yarn` `version`. (for `yarn version` only: because `yarn version` doesn't check whether there are uncommitted changes, you can add `"preversion": "git diff-index --quiet HEAD --"` to **package.json**)

-Apparently, you have to change the version number in order to publish a new version to the registries.
-You can unpublish a version or the whole package but can never re-publish the same version under the same name.
+For npm registry: you can unpublish a version or the whole package but can never re-publish the same version under the same name.

 If you want to modify the description / README on the npm package page, you have to publish a new version.
 You can modify the description on GitHub Packages without publishing.